go-diego/golden-lovebug/_posts/2018-05-08-the-modern-day-epidemic-loneliness.md

 date: 2018-05-08T16:55:32.856Z
 permalink: 'blog/:year/:month/:day/:title:output_ext'
 ---
 Bouts of loneliness are inevitable, and I often feel [lonely](https://youtu.be/6EEW-9NDM5k).
 In the midst of this mindset, I feel like the only person who has ever felt alone.
 Yet, as solitary as this struggle with loneliness can feel, we all feel it.
 NPR ran a story on this, “[Americans are a Lonely Lot, and Young People Bear the Heaviest Burden.](https://www.npr.org/sections/health-shots/2018/05/01/606588504/americans-are-a-lonely-lot-and-young-people-bear-the-heaviest-burden)” While listening to this segment stuck in late night traffic, I realized nothing makes me feel lonelier than sitting in the car by myself reflecting on how often I feel lonely.
-In this article, there are some pretty outstanding numbers from a UCLA study on loneliness.
+In this article, there are some pretty outstanding numbers from a UCLA study on loneliness to exaggerate this feeling.
 The first being:

 * 54% of 20,000 surveyed, “always or sometimes felt that no one know them well.”